The-Marcy-Lab-School/2-1-encapsulation-factories-closure/README.md

 ## Challenge

 Below is a `counter` object.
 The problem is that the `counter.value` property is not private — it can be directly mutated.
-Your challenge is to create a factory function `makeCounter` that will protect the value of the counter while still allowing us to `increment()`, `decrement()`, and get the current value of the counter.
+Your challenge is to create a function `makeCounter` that will protect the value of the counter while still allowing us to `increment()`, `decrement()`, and get the current value of the counter.

-As a bonus, make the factory function accept an argument `startingValue` which sets the starting `value` of the counter.
+As a bonus, make the function accept an argument `startingValue` which sets the starting `value` of the counter.
 If no value is provided, start at `0`.
 Then make multiple counters, each starting at a different value.

 ```js
 // challenge.js